 All change?
 Employment law team looks at changes to Employment Tribunal rules of procedure

 The government has introduced a number of changes to employment law with the aim of making it easier and cheaper for employers to hire and fire employees.
-The latest step is the introduction of new Employment Tribunal rules under the Employment Tribunals (Constitution and Rules of Procedure) Regulations 2013, which came into force on 29 July 2013.
+The latest step is the introduction of new rules of procedure for Employment Tribunals under the Employment Tribunals (Constitution and Rules of Procedure) Regulations 2013, which came into force on 29 July 2013.
 This article looks at the changes to Employment Tribunal procedure and considers how these may affect employers, particularly when considering the costs of potential claims.
 The changes in the new regulations are likely to lead to a reduction in the number of cases issued.

 Employment Tribunal fees